November 20th, 2014 from the designer, Kimberly:

-This pattern will be making its debut at the Halos of Hope booth during STITCHES East 2012 in Hartford, CT.
-But you can buy it here on Ravelry now so you can make some caps to turn in.
+This pattern made its debut at the Halos of Hope booth during STITCHES East 2012 in Hartford, CT.

 In creating this hat for Halos of Hope, I was inspired on how my husband’s aunt called herself a “Cancer Warrior” instead of a survivor.
 She is an angel always full of fire and and spirit, hence I decided to put “points” on her halo by way of a hat.
 Stitch markers and mathematics become your friend when you knit up this “only looks complicated” beanie full of twisted stitches.
 Use a soft washable yarn because this hat will be a much-worn favorite.